project-image

 Streams & Interviews

-about 1 month ago – Fri, Feb 27, 2026 at 05:42:38 AM
+3 months ago – Fri, Feb 27, 2026 at 05:42:38 AM

 Dia dhaoibh a chairde, hello friends, and happy Friday!
 It’s been an incredible first few days and I once again want to say a huge thank you to all of you.
 The support and excitement has absolutely blown me away.
 I’m incredibly excited to bring the world of Tír Nascath to Legend in the Mist.